19bufordcarl/CarlRPG/Myth & Shadow/Magic/Crafting/Weapon Oils.md

 The crafting process requires:

-1. A PC of at least 4th [Level](../../Player%20Characters/Derived%20Statistics/Level.md).
+1. A PC of an appropriate [Background](../../Player%20Characters/Backgrounds/Background.md).
+(Dex, Int, or Wis)
-2. A PC who is capable of [Alchemy Based Spellcasting](../Spellcasting/Spellcasting%20Procedures/Alchemy%20Based%20Spellcasting.md).
-3. A sterile container, usually a [Glass Vial](../../../Items%20and%20Gear/Gear/10%20Coins/Glass%20Vial.md).
+2. A sterile container, usually a [Glass Vial](../../Items%20and%20Gear/Gear/10%20Coins/Glass%20Vial.md).
-	1. Purified water and the [Mythril](../../Mythril.md) powder required.
+	1. Purified water and the [Mythril](../Spellcasting/Mythril.md) powder required.
-	2. An [Alchemist Kit](../../../Items%20and%20Gear/Gear/50%20Coins/Alchemist%20Kit.md) or similar is required to achieve purification.
+	2. An [Alchemist Kit](../../Items%20and%20Gear/Gear/50%20Coins/Alchemist%20Kit.md) or similar is required to achieve purification.
-4. A [Delve Round](../../Game%20Procedures/Core%20Procedures/Round.md#Delve%20Round) to prepare the oil.
+3. A [Delve Round](../../Game%20Procedures/Core%20Procedures/Round.md#Delve%20Round) to prepare the oil.

 ## Using Weapon Oils